SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The 4 of us continued to avoid discussion about which 3 would form a team and which one would adj.
 In an attempt to reach a decision, I texted, "Who wants to adj?", and nobody responded.
 Anyway my seniors saw it and the next debate session I was ripped apart.
 I said that since adjing was undesirable for everyone, they should have a fair system to select the adj, possibly spinning a wheel.
+I got told off for dissing on adjing and getting defensive (which is valid, I was), and was told that I'd be the adj (who saw this coming am I right).
+Being a forced adj for CUPD didn't g